pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 # Customize Namespace Provisioner

-This topic describes advanced use-cases associated with Namespace Provisioner.
+This topic describes advanced use cases associated with Namespace Provisioner.

 ## <a id="data-values-templating"></a>Data values templating guide